craftcms/docs/docs/nitro/2.x/php-settings.md

 max_execution_time = 7000
 ```

-To apply the change, we’ll need to delete the site’s web container and run `nitro apply` to have Nitro rebuild it.
+To apply the change, restart the container from Docker Desktop or run `nitro restart`.

 ::: warning
 Any values you provide in your `.user.ini` file will override changes with `nitro iniset` and any environment variables.